starlys/RetroDRY/documentation/0intro.md

     -   "Retro" indicates going back to the old systems that supported centralized data dictionary and automated editing (like FoxPro and Visual Basic)
     -   "DRY" means "Don't repeat yourself".

--   Database editing apps can be really repetitive to write these days, so to take DRY to the next level, here's what drops out of your code base:
+-   Database editing apps can be really repetitive to write these days, so to take DRY to the next level, here's what's NOT needed in your code base:

     -   Defining API REST endpoints for GET, PUT, POST of each data type.
     -   Coding the load and save behavior of each type separately.